Month 12, Day 7, Monday 12:45 p.m.

 “I imagine an invisible force behind it, pushing,” Westbay said.

-Sebastien nodded.
+Sebastien tapped her forefinger thoughtfully on the table .
 “Westbay, your visualization seems to be a little stronger than Ana’s.
 And you’ve both practiced this spell a lot, so there’s not a ton of inefficiency.
 But…Will isn’t just about how much energy you’re channeling, or even how efficiently you do it.
 At least that’s how it seems to me.
-When you know exactly what you want, as clear as high quality celerium, and you want it really, really bad, it makes a difference.
+When you know exactly what you want, as clear as high quality celerium, and you want it really, really badly, it makes a difference.
 Knowing exactly what you want can be tricky, but an easy way to create effects like this is to think about how you might create them without magic.
 You could nudge the ball around with your finger, and that would work, but you’ll never get real speed or efficiency out of that.
 Swinging it around like a rock in a shepherd’s sling would be better.
-If you can handle it mentally, a geared crank that sends the ball shooting around two times, or a hundred times, for every revolution of the crank… It matters.”
+If you can handle it mentally, a geared crank that sends the ball shooting around two times, or a hundred times, for every revolution of the crank… My point is, the visualization matters.”

-Damien had started scribbling on a spare piece of paper almost as soon as she started talking.
+Damien scribbled down a handful of notes on a spare piece of paper while she spoke.
 “I think I understand.
 Give me a moment to come up with a model.”

 Sebastien turned to Ana.
 “You don’t care enough about the outcome.
 Don’t ask, don’t order, just…believe.
 There’s a reason it’s called the Will.
 You must become a god, a force of nature, and the ball moves because the laws of reality that you created say that it moves.”